mlehotay/ier/IER/IER-specification.md

 ### **Principle 7 — Qualia as Structure**

-Qualitative differences are differences in the organization of intrinsic constraint within a UEF.
+Qualitative differences are differences in intrinsic constraint organization.

 ---